olepoeschl/NQueensFAF-GUI/README.md

 Unless its stated otherwise, following times are referring to *single-threaded* and the i5-9300h mentioned above.

 ## Distributed (yet to come):
-      - test using board size 23 was successfull!

-      - currently: including GPU computation into the client

-      - thus revise the distribution of workloads (computational power varies a lot between different CPU's and GPU's)

-      - due to new ideas and requirements, we started again from zero and reprogram the whole application; this is gonna take some time till a final version is released, but the strategy behind the program already exists
+      - we already had a working version for cpu, but due to new ideas and requirements, we started again from zero and reprogram the whole application

+      - this is gonna take some time till a final version is released, but the strategy behind the program already exists

+      - we aim to have a working version till august 2022

       - there will be a website with a ranking of all participants and the current progress of the project when it runs